paulschwenn/cookiecutter-vue-django/README.md

 Vue 3 (Vite) Cookiecutter Django jumpstarts a production-ready, developer-friendly Django + Vue project quickly.
-Have the best of both front-ends by embedding your Vue components directly into Django Templates.
+Have the best of both front-ends by mounting Vue components directly into Django Templates.

 Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter).